RightsandWrongsgit/ARMTEC/cicd/envindicator.md

 <img src="../cicd/captures/envindicator.png"  width="550">

-For our 'develop' environment we see that name in a green band signaling it is clear to work in here.
+For our 'local' environment we see that name in a green band signaling it is clear to work in here.

 <img src="../cicd/captures/envindicator0.png"  width="550">